brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

   return torchvision.models.resnet18(num_classes=num_classes)
 ```

-Pre-existing models do not define activation checkpointing layers and pipelining layers, therefore these two features cannot be used directly.
+As a warning, pre-existing models do not define activation checkpointing layers and pipelining layers that are required to activate these two features, as we will detail later.

-As an alternative model, if you want to test the response of the DeepSpeed scaling to models of different widths and depths, use this code for a simple DNN with layer width `W` and `L` layers, and you can play with the layer and depth sizes as you test:
+As an alternative model, if you want to test the response of the DeepSpeed scaling to models of different widths and depths, use this code for a simple DNN with layer width `W` and `L` layers:

 ```python
 ### benchmark.py